-However, because the short-term brain is so lazy and the long-term brain so hyperactive, often the long-term brain will just spit out anything that could be seen as an answer without checking if it is correct.
+However, because the short-term brain is so lazy and the long-term brain so hyperactive, often the long-term brain will spit out anything that could be seen as an answer without checking if it is correct.

 There is a simple test you can do to see this in action.
 Remember the numbers 4013.
 Now cover it up and add 1 to each of the numbers.

-If that wasn’t difficult enough try the same but add 3 to each number.
+If that wasn’t difficult enough, try the same but add 3 to each number.
 So 4013 becomes 7346.

 This is our short-term brain in action.
-Try to remember following number 7102.
-Again our short-term brain will keep it in memory, but as soon as it is distracted with something else, it looses focus and you forget the numbers.
+Try to remember the following number 7102.
+Again our short-term brain will keep it in memory, but as soon as it is distracted with something else, it loses focus, and you forget the numbers.
 Now turn this number around to 2017.

-Coming back to learning something new, this means you need somehow get this new information into your long-term brain and this can only be done by repeated input from you short-term brain.
-But because the short-term brain is so lazy it does require some effort to move it into action.
+Coming back to learning something new, this means you need somehow get this new information into your long-term brain, and this can only be done by repeated input from your short-term brain.
+But because the short-term brain is so lazy, it does require some effort to move it into action.

 If I drop you off in the middle of Paris and you can’t speak a single word of French you could probably say that this is an uncomfortable position to be in.
-Specially if you need to communicate to find your way home.
-When talking to someone you will most likely be highly concentrated to understand what they say and this is your short-term brain in action.
+Especially if you need to communicate to find your way home when talking to someone, you will most likely be highly concentrated on understanding what they say, and this is your short-term brain in action.

-If you really want to learn something new, put yourself in a difficult situation.
+If you want to learn something new, put yourself in a difficult situation.
 Sometimes it can be something as simple as changing the font of a text to a font that is difficult to read to get your short-term brain engaged.